MOVING FORWARD, WITH INTEGRITY AND RESPECT

 - Bring a sense of calm and level-headedness to very difficult and sensitive situations, whether the matter is complex and contentious or simple and agreed.

 - Usher clients toward an amicable and reasonable solution in a respectful manner through thorough preparation and sound advice.

-Kelly is active with the Texas Family Law Foundation, the Family Law Section of the Austin Bar Association and the Volunteer Legal Services.
-She has been with GoransonBain Ausley since 2006, and was named a Texas Super Lawyers Rising Star from 2009 – 2012, 2018 and 2019.
-She is a native Texan raised in Austin, attended undergrad at Texas A&M University, and received her law degree from University of Texas School of Law.
+Kelly is active with the Texas Family Law Foundation, the Family Law Section of the Austin Bar Association, and the Volunteer Legal Services.
+With GoransonBain Ausley since 2006, she was named a Texas Super Lawyers Rising Star from 2009 – 2012, 2018 and 2019.
+As a native Texan raised in Austin, Kelly attended undergrad at Texas A&M University and received her law degree from the University of Texas School of Law.

 Areas of Practice

 - “Financially Surviving a Divorce“, Money Circle ATX, 2020

 - “Regaining Financial Control Post-Divorce“, Money Circle ATX, 2020

 - “Child Support Agreements.”
 Author, Advanced Family Law Seminar 2013, State Bar of Texas, 2013